Construction of Differentially Private Empirical Distributions from a low-order Marginals Set through Solving Linear

-For future work, we plan to investigate the theoretical aspect for CIPHER in terms of accuracy by certain utility criterion.
-In addition, we plan to apply CIPHER to more data of higher dimensions in terms of both attributes and the number of levels per attribute to see how CIPHER scales up in those cases.
+For future work, we plan to investigate the theoretical accuracy for CIPHER using some common utility measures (e.g., $l_\infty$ or $l_1$ errors); to apply CIPHER to data of higher dimensions in terms of both $p$ and the number of levels per attribute to examine the scalability of CIPHER; and to compare CIPHER with more methods that may also generate differentially private empirical distributions from a set of low-dimensional statistics, such as PrivBayes and the Fourier transform based method, in both data utility and computational costs.

-The supplementary materials contain additional simulation results and the derivation of the linear equations sets $\boldsymbol{Ax}=\boldsymbol{b}$ for the three-variable and four-variable cases.
-Specifically, Tables \ref{table:sim1biasn200} to and \ref{table:sim1ciwidthn200} present the numerical values on the bias, RMSE, coverage probability and confidence interval width for the results presented in Figure 2 for $n=200$; and Tables \ref{table:sim1biasn500} to \ref{table:sim1ciwidthn500} give the numerical values for $n=500$ in the simulation study; Tables \ref{table:n200baddatasets} and \ref{table:n500baddatasets} presented the ill-conditioned synthetic data sets in simulation study.
-Section \ref{sec:fourvarderivation} includes the detailed derivation for $\boldsymbol{Ax}=\boldsymbol{b}$ using several examples when $p=3$ and $p=4$, respectively.
-The four-variable case $p=4$ is also what was used in the CIPHER algorithm for the simulation study.